linaro-mmwg/lhg-oe-manifests/README.md

 $ MACHINE=dragonboard-410c DISTRO=rpb-wayland source setup-environment
 ```

-## Build a sample Wayland/Weston image
+## Build a sample Wayland image with wpewebkit and opencdm

-For Wayland/Weston, it is needed to select `rpb-wayland` for the DISTRO when running setup-environment.
+For Wayland image, it is needed to select `rpb-wayland` for the DISTRO when running setup-environment.
 Then you can run a sample image with:
 ```
-$ bitbake rpb-westonchromium-image
+$ bitbake lhg-westeros-wpe-image
 ```

+By default this image will includ RDK Westeros wayland compositor,
+Weston wayland compositor, wpewebkit browser, opencdm, OP-TEE and
+Widevine/ Playready DRM components.

 The MACHINE and DISTRO can also be overriden in the command line.
 E.g.:
 ```
-$ MACHINE=hikey DISTRO=rpb-wayland bitbake rpb-westonchromium-image
+$ MACHINE=imx8mqevk DISTRO=rpb-wayland bitbake lhg-westeros-wpe-image
 ````

-Will build an image for HiKey with Chromium, OP-TEE, and Linaro external ClearKey CDM support.
+Will build an image for imx8mqevk with wpewebkit, OP-TEE, and OpenCDM.

 If you boot this image on the board, it should get you to the Weston desktop shell.